dvruette/concept-guidance/README.md

 ### Running the Demo

-To run the demo on your local machine, you can simply start it as follows:
+To run the Gradio demo on your local machine, you can simply start it as follows:
 ```bash
 # use the optional `--share` argument to create a public link
 python demo/main.py
 ```

-Note: The demo requires the `gradio` package to be installed.
+Note: The demo requires additional dependencies.
+See `demo/requirements.txt` for the full list.

 ### Concept-Guided Generation